rdkcentral/Lightning/docs/RenderEngine/Shaders/index.md

 ### Animating

 You can animate shaders by addressing the shader property of an element.
-For example if you want to change the radius of a Rounded Rectangle:
+For example, if you want to change the radius of a Rounded Rectangle:

 ```js
 const myAnimation = this.tag('Box').animation({